Al-Muaaz St, Al-Darb Al-Asfar Alley, Al-Gamalya District, Tel 02 2787 8865

 Sun 4, 9pm: Wezza and Rashed will perform together for the first time at Rawabet Art Space.
 Don’t miss a night of their all-time favorite hits with Wegz, Afroto, Marwan Moussa and others in their album launch concert.

 Wed 7, Fri 9, Sat 10, Mon 12, Tues 13, 8.30pm: Zobaida Beyond the Horizon is back on the stage this year, in celebration of the choir project’s 13th anniversary.
 The musical production is created and performed by a workshop, where the script and lyrics, musical composition, and artistic vision were collectively developed by participants.
 (Tickets purchased online can be printed at Rawabet Art Space during business hours or one hour before showtime).

 10 Etihad Al Mohamin, Garden City, Tel 01000 068 159

 Thurs 1, 9pm: Fairouz tribute night - Michael Onsy Ensemble features Batoul El-Abd.

 Fri 2, 9pm: Laughter Party will perform its 1st standup comedy show.

 The Spot mall, infront of AUC Gate 4, New Cairo

-Thurs 1, 6pm and 8pm: El-Sawy Culturewheel Puppet Theatre show revives the concerts of Umm Kolthoum performing two of her much-loved songs: Fakarony (remind me) and Ya Msharny (oh you are waking me up).
+Thurs 1, 6.30 and 8.30pm: El Sawy Culturewheel Puppet Theatre show revives the concerts of Umm Kolthoum performing two of her much-loved songs, Seret El Hob (saga of love) and Enta El Hob (you are love).